Pink-Crab/Perique-Framework/README.md

 ### dependencies.php ###

-Used to define all of your custom rules for Dice, for more details on how to work with Interfaces and other classes which cant be autowired, see the full docs @todo link
+Used to define all of your custom rules for Dice, for more details on how to work with Interfaces and other classes which cant be autowired, see the [full docs ](https://app.gitbook.com/@glynn-quelch/s/pinkcrab/application/dependency-injection)

 >Using the full class name is essential, so ensure you include all needed use statements.